BioSystemsUM/DeepMol/pacbb21_paper/README.md

 ## Results
-(The full benchmark results can be found in the "results" folder.)
+The full benchmark results (with additional scoring metrics) can be found in the "results" folder.

 ### Classification tasks
 ![classification results](figures/classification_results.png)